HbF Protein Induction Assay | Drug Screening for HemoglobinopathiesPROVIDED BY REACHBIO

 Screening of new potential drug candidates may be performed alone or in conjunction with HU, which may have efficacy clinically in those with poor responses to HU.

-- Our platform allows for consistently induced HbF using HU as a positive control
+- Allows for consistently induced HbF using HU as a positive control

 - Serum-Free media allows for less batch to batch variability